Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Interesting to Know

-- Being the birthplace of two Olympians in Greek myths, Delos was an important and popular religious site in Ancient Greece.
+- As the birthplace of two Olympians in Greek myths, Delos was an important and popular religious site in Ancient Greece.

 - Geographically, Delos is a tiny island in the Cyclades.
 The name Cyclades literally means a cycle/circle, with Delos at the heart of this sacred gathering.

 - Today, Delos is one of the foremost archeological sites of Greece.
-It is easily reached from nearby Mykonos by ferry.
+The island is easily reached from nearby Mykonos by ferry.
+It is also considered one of the top archeological attractions to visit during any Greek island vacation.

 - The excavations on Delos are among the most extensive in the Mediterranean.